Token Features Explained: Burn, Mint, Pause, and More

 Which Features Do You Need?

 For simple community tokens or meme coins, the Basic package is sufficient.
 For projects that need supply management (staking rewards, controlled inflation/deflation), choose Standard.
-For DeFi projects with complex tokenomics (taxes, whale protection, auto-liquidity), go Premium.
+For DeFi projects with complex tokenomics (taxes, whale protection, manual tax withdrawal), go Premium.

 Explore all packages on our Pricing page or create your token now.
 For a deeper dive into tokenomics, read our Token Economics 101 guide.